ConnorG1067/hist-1900/docs/website/Third Memex/Thoughts/Political Censorship Online.md

 >
 > [Page 2](zotero://open-pdf/library/items/HZ4WQIVP?page=2) [[2023-04-06#11:31 am]]

 The modern internet has a layer of censorship associated with it.
-A new idea of "Cancelling" sometimes justified other times not has emerged as a result of the internet.
-Various people expressing their political idealogies online have been cancelled.
-The purpose of a cancellation is to silence the opposition and revoke their voice in order to further your own narrative.
-The internet Gopher Team preferred a free exchange of ideas on the internet, however, that is no longer an option as we are too far down a rabbit hole of unspoken internet rules.
+A new idea of "Cancelling" is sometimes justified other times not has emerged as a result of the internet.
+Various people expressing their political ideologies online have been cancelled.
+The purpose of cancellation is to silence the opposition and revoke their voice to further their narrative.
+The Internet Gopher Team preferred a free exchange of ideas on the Internet, however, that is no longer an option as we are too far down a rabbit hole of unspoken Internet rules.

+### Key Take Aways:
+* Cancelling people with different views
+* Limited freedom of speech and free flow of information
+* Lack of respect online

 ### Related Links:
 * [[Toxicity in Internet Communities]]